WorldHealthOrganization/smart-trust/input/pagecontent/concepts_onboarding_checklist.md

 **Please ensure you replace with your actual environment's endpoint URL wherever indicated.**

 - After onboarding in the DEV/UAT/PROD Environment, check the connectivity with the Trust Network Gateway using its [API](https://smart.who.int/trust/openapi/).
 This can be achieved with following command:

+**Note**: The below CURL commands provided are compatible only with Linux/Unix OS Platform, not on Windows.

 ```
 curl -v <<EndpointURL>>/trustList --cert TLS.pem --key TLS.key